 (countryside course popular with locals)

 Mida Golf Club is located around 35 minutes West of Kanchanaburi off Highway 3229.
-The golf course was originally developed under the name Lion Hills Golf & Country Club.
+The golf course initially developed under the name Lion Hills Golf & Country Club.
 However, in 2010 the course and surrounding resort areas was sold and renamed.

 (challenging Nicklaus design; nice surroundings)

 Mission Hills Country Club in Kanchanaburi is one of the three Jack Nicklaus designed Mission Hills golf courses in Thailand, the other two being Mission Hills Khao Yai and Mission Hills Phuket.
 The course, about two thirds the ways from Bangkok to Kanchanaburi, is set among natural surroundings on a gently sloping hillside.
 Mature palms line the fairways of this River Kwai golf course, which relies on water, sand, trees and, Nicklaus' specialty, waste bunkers for its hazards.